On the Adversarial Transferability of Generalized "Skip Connections": Proposed Skip Gradient Method (SGM)

 where $\vx$ is the raw image before patch embedding, $\vz_0$ is the input to the $1$-st transformer block after patch embedding, and $\gamma$ is a factor for decaying the gradient.

-Note that we have expanded the gradient into 4 parts in \eqref{eqn:extension}, as shown in Figure \ref{fig:extension}(b), the gradient flow through both the attention module $\mathcal{A}_l$ and the perception module $\mathcal{M}_l$ is decayed by $\gamma^2$, the gradient flow through only one module ($\mathcal{A}_l$ or $\mathcal{M}_l$) is decayed by $\gamma$, and the gradient through only skipping connections is unchanged.
+Note that we have expanded the gradient into 4 parts in \eqref{eqn:extension}.
+The gradient flow through both the attention module $\mathcal{A}_l$ and the perception module $\mathcal{M}_l$ is decayed by $\gamma^2$, the gradient flow through only one module ($\mathcal{A}_l$ or $\mathcal{M}_l$) is decayed by $\gamma$, and the gradient through only skipping connections is unchanged.
 In other words, the more modules a gradient flow goes through, the more we decay it.
+This motivates us to further extend SGM to models with varying-length paths.